lzydmxy/byconity-tpcds/Practice.md

 # Practice of ByConity Cluster Setup and TPC-DS Benckmark

-## 1. Preperation
+## 1. Preparation
 1. Install Foundation DB to 3 physical machines.
 You can follow [this guide](https://github.com/ByConity/ByConity/blob/master/docker/executable_wrapper/FDB_installation.md)
 2. Setup HDFS to 4+ physical machines, with 1 name node and 3+ data nodes.
 You can follow [this guide](https://github.com/ByConity/ByConity/blob/master/docker/executable_wrapper/HDFS_installation.md)
-3. You have 2 options to deploy a ByConity Cluster, Using Docker or using package installation.
+3. You have 2 options to deploy a ByConity Cluster, using Docker or using package installation.

 Resource requirements of each components.